 EAT: Water Street Café

-This is where Stonington residents bring out of town friends.
+Water Street Cafe is where Stonington residents bring out-of-town friends.
 Dishes are routinely excellent, especially the long-time-on-menu Hangar Steak.

 EAT: Milagro Cafe

-Everything is homemade in this orange walled, Spanish style eatery.
+Everything is homemade in Milagro Cafe, an orange-walled, Spanish-style eatery.
 That even includes tortilla chips, guacamole, and the fan favorite Chiles Relleno’s.
-According to one frequent guest, “the Creamsicle Margaritas are great.”
+According to one frequent guest, “the tropical Margaritas are great.”

 EAT: Noah’s

-This little bakery/bistro has been around for 37 years and is the go-to for coffee and baked goods in the morning, and casual scratch-cooked meals for lunch and dinner.
-It’s one of those local places that people forget to mention, because they just assume you know (and they take it for granted).
+Noah’s has been around for over 40 years and is the go-to for coffee and baked goods in the morning, and casual scratch-cooked meals for lunch and dinner.
+It’s one of those local places that people forget to mention because they just assume you know (and they take it for granted).

 STAY: Inn at Stonington

 Half of the rooms in the two-building, 18-room Inn at Stonington face bucolic Stonington Harbor.
-Accommodations are both refined and warm – Frette linens, walls in soothing yellows, blues and creams, dark spindly four-poster beds and private balconies on harbor-front rooms.
+Accommodations are both refined and warm – Frette linens, walls in soothing yellows, blues and creams, dark spindly four-poster beds, and private balconies on harbor-front rooms.
 Travertine tiles in sparkling bathrooms lend a chic Italian air.
-Rates from $225-$400 depending on size of room and season include Continental Breakfast with home baked goods.

 Hi…just an FYI……Correction: